- What Causes Stillbirth?

 In case you are not able to manage your anxiety, you should seek immediate medical help from a professional.

-If you have had one stillbirth, then you are at a risk of having another stillbirth, but in most cases, the second pregnancy will be fine, so there is no need to worry.
-Also, there is not enough proof that offers an explanation to what increases the risk of a woman to have a stillbirth the second time.
+In most cases, the second pregnancy is fine, so there is no need to worry as long as the pregnancy is healthy.
+Also, there is not enough proof that offers an explanation of what increases the risk of a woman to have stillbirth the second time.

 The chances of a healthy pregnancy after stillbirth are good if you do not have a high-risk pregnancy.
 However, the chances of success may depend on various factors.
 It will be a good idea to get in touch with your doctor or genetic counsellor to establish the success rate of your pregnancy after stillbirth.